joaogkvalho/joaogkvalho/README.md

 - I'm a front-end developer working with ReactJS and React Native
 - Searching for a job opportunity to work with React or/and React Native.
 - I like a lot to create new things and that's why I love the front end area.
-- I'm 22 years old, son of a software engineer, and i've been coding since my 12's
+- I'm 22 years old, son of a software engineer and i've been coding since my 12's

 ##